View all posts

 Sweeney’s results

-% uniquely identified of US population (248 million)
+Quasi-identifiers% uniquely identified of US population (248 million)

-5-digit ZIP, gender, date of birth
+5-digit ZIP, gender, date of birth87%

-place, gender, date of birth
+Place, gender, date of birth53%

-country, gender, date of birth
+Country, gender, date of birth18%

 This example demonstrates that it can be remarkably easy to de-anonymize individuals in seemingly anonymous data.
 First, this study indicates a huge magnitude of risk, as 87% of the US population can be easily identified using few characteristics.
 Second, the exposed medical data in this study was highly sensitive.
-Examples of exposed individuals’ data from the hospital visits dataset include ethnicity, diagnosis and medication.
+Examples of exposed individuals’ data from the hospital visits dataset include ethnicity, diagnosis, and medication.
 Attributes that one may rather keep secret, for example, from insurance companies.

 3) Informed individuals

-Another risk of removing only direct identifiers, such as names, arises when informed individuals have superior knowledge or information about traits or behavior of specific individuals in the dataset.
+Another risk of removing only direct identifiers, such as names, arises when informed individuals have superior knowledge or information about the traits or behavior of specific individuals in the dataset.
 Based on their knowledge, the attacker may then be able to link specific data records to actual people.

 Case study

 An example of an attack on a dataset using superior knowledge is the New York taxi case, where Atockar (2014) was able to unmask specific individuals.
-The employed dataset contained all taxi journeys in New York, enriched with basic attributes like start coordinates, end coordinates, price and tip of the ride.
+The employed dataset contained all taxi journeys in New York, enriched with basic attributes like start coordinates, end coordinates, price, and tip of the ride.

-An informed individual that knows New York was able to derive taxi trips to adult club ‘Hustler’.
+An informed individual who knows New York was able to derive taxi trips to the dult club ‘Hustler’.
 By filtering the ‘end location’, he deduced the exact start addresses and thereby identified various frequent visitors.
 Similarly, one could deduce taxi rides when the home address of the individual was known.
 The time and location of several celebrity movie stars were discovered on gossip sites.
 After linking this information to the NYC taxi data, it was easy to derive their taxi rides, the amount they paid, and whether they had tipped.

-drop-off coordinates Hustler
+Drop of coordinates of Hustler

-Bradley Cooper
+Bradley Cooper taxi map tracking

-taxi and map
+Jessica Alba taxi map tracking

-Jessica Alba
+Taxi tracking map of Jessica Alba

 4) Data as a fingerprint